Zach LaVine

-Zachary Thomas LaVine (/ləˈviːn/ lə-VEEN; born March 10, 1995) is an American professional basketball player for the Chicago Bulls of the National Basketball Association (NBA).
+Zachary Thomas LaVine (/ləˈviːn/ lə-VEEN; born March 10, 1995) is an American professional basketball player for the Sacramento Kings of the National Basketball Association (NBA).
 He was selected in the first round of the 2014 NBA draft with the 13th overall pick by the Minnesota Timberwolves.
-A two-time Slam Dunk Contest champion, he was named an NBA All-Star in 2021 and 2022.
+A two-time Slam Dunk Contest champion, he was named an NBA All-Star with the Chicago Bulls in 2021 and 2022.
 He also won a gold medal on the 2020 U.S. Olympic team in Tokyo.

-LaVine grew up in the Seattle area, where he was honored as the state's top high school player.
+LaVine grew up in the Seattle, Washington area, where he was honored as the state's top high school player.
 He played college basketball for the UCLA Bruins.
 After one season at UCLA, he entered the NBA after being named one of the top freshmen in the Pac-12 Conference.
 As a rookie with Minnesota, LaVine won the league's Slam Dunk Contest, and was named to the NBA All-Rookie Second Team.
 In 2016, he became the fourth NBA player to ever win consecutive dunk contests.
-He was traded to Chicago in 2017.
+He was traded to the Chicago Bulls in 2017, where he played for eight seasons before being traded to Sacramento in 2025.

 Early life

-LaVine was born in the Seattle, Washington suburb of Renton to athletic parents.
+LaVine was born in the Seattle, Washington, suburb of Renton to athletic parents.
 His father, Paul, played American football professionally in the United States Football League (USFL) and National Football League (NFL), and his mother, CJ, was a softball player.
 Around the age of five, LaVine developed an interest in basketball after watching Chicago Bulls star Michael Jordan in the film Space Jam.
 Later, he also became a fan of Los Angeles Lakers star Kobe Bryant, and modeled his game after his childhood idols.